Revised 15/28 October 2013

 crassicaulis, Elmer A- 1/4", buff and red flower; 50 in umbel; leaves much like darwinii but never bullate, on a rank vine.
 Seed pods held straight up.
 Syn H. incrassata?
 Philippines

 cumingiana, Decne.
-C- 3/8", yellow and purple flowers; l0 in umbel; leaves 1-1/2", light green, on a rigid small bush.
+C- 3/8", yellow and purple flowers; l0-15 in umbel; leaves 1-1/2", thick, light green, on a rigid small bush.
 Really a different hoya.
 Add oyster shell to mix.
 Philippines

-curtisii, King and Gamble C- 1/2", buff flowers; 10-15 in umbel; small, Dischidia-like, silver blotched leaves, on small, cute, angular vine.
+curtisii, King and Gamble C- 1/2", buff flowers; 10-15 in umbel; small, Dischidia-like, silver blotched leaves, on small, cute, pendant vine.
 Malaysia, Philippines, S. Thailand, PNG?
+This plant looks like a frosted Dischidia.

 cystiantha, Schlecter D for 2 node cutting.
 1/2" - 3/4", creamy-ochre to white flower; 10 to 25 in umbel, on a persistent peduncle.
 Plant shrubby but may develop runners as it matures.
 Flower with more substance, leaves more rigid and the flower half the size of H. danumensis.
-Night fragrance like citronella.
+Night fragrance like citronella or lemon grass.
 Sumatra

 H. cystiantha, (top left), H danumensis, (top right) H campanulata?
 LTL1 (bottom)